Ottoman ironclad Mesudiye: General characteristics and machinery

 Mesudiye was 101.02 m long, and she had a beam of 17.98 m and a draft of 7.9 m.
 She displaced 8938 MT as originally built.
 Her hull was constructed with iron, and was fitted with a ram bow.
 The ship had a minimal superstructure that included a short forecastle deck and a poop deck.
 She had a crew of 700 officers and enlisted men.

-The ship was powered by a single horizontal, two-cylinder compound engine, with steam provided by eight coal-fired box boilers.
+The ship was powered by a single horizontal, two-cylinder compound steam engine, with steam provided by eight coal-fired box boilers.
 The boilers were trunked into a pair of funnels located amidships.
 The engines were rated at 7431 ihp and produced a top speed of 13.7 kn.
 By 1884 a decade of poor maintenance had reduced her top speed to 10 kn.
 She carried 600 MT of coal.
 Although intended to operate primarily via her steam engine, Mesudiye was also fitted with three masts and a barque sail rig.